healthdatastore/msblog/content/post/screen_brightness.md

 To control the brightness of your device’s screen without being tied to your app’s lifecycle, you must meet the following conditions:

-- the app must be signed as a system, if your target API version is 23 or higher ([link](https://developer.android.com/guide/topics/permissions/overview#signature))
 - you should add this permission to the manifest file:

 ``` xml
 <uses-permission android:name="android.permission.WRITE_SETTINGS"/>
 ```

-> ***NOTE:*** adding `tools:ignore="ProtectedPermissions"` only helps to workaround android linter checks.
-But at runtime for api levels 23 or higher this permission cannot be changed if your app is not signed as a system
+> ***NOTE:*** adding `tools:ignore="ProtectedPermissions"` helps to workaround android linter checks.

-- If your app's target sdk version is 23 or higher `Settings.ACTION_MANAGE_WRITE_SETTINGS` permission must be requested at runtime
+- If your app's target sdk version is 23 or higher `Settings.ACTION_MANAGE_WRITE_SETTINGS` intent must be sent at runtime.
+This permission is so-called "Special permission".
+The way to request this permission differs from standard runtime permission request.
+Each special permission has its own check method.
+For our case it's `Settings.System.canWrite()`.

 ### Conclusion

-In 99% cases scenario 1 should be sufficient to your needs as an app developer unless you are not a system developer, who creates third-party operating system or a new device.
+In most cases scenario 1 should be sufficient to your needs as an app developer unless you are need the app which can manipulate system screen brightness setting.
+And here Scenario 2 could be useful.